 Aren’t moments like these the best?!

-Now, imagine how awesome it would if you could create a meaningful, world-colliding moment with the most important people in your sponsored child’s life.
+Now, imagine how awesome it would be if you could create a meaningful, world-colliding moment with the most important people in your sponsored child’s life.

 No, I’m not talking about taking a trip to visit them (although, that would be WONDERFUL in a post-COVID-19 world).
 I’m talking about building a relationship with your sponsored child’s family through letter writing!